Informasjonsforvaltning/prov-ap-no/ontology/README.md

 # Ontology for PROV-AP-NO (Norwegian Application Profile of PROV-O)

-prov-ap-no-turtle.ttl: PROV-AP-NO (comming, when needed Norwegian extensions)

-provno.ttl: Controlled vocabulary used with PROV-AP-NO
+provno.ttl: ontology for PROV-AP-NO (with possible controlled vocabulary related to PROV-AP-NO)

 Link to published vocabulary: https://data.norge.no/vocabulary/provno